SamuelJanas/Fit-to-Music/README.md

 # Fit-to-Music

-Used to fit a function to music? hope so.. o/
+Goal for now is to cluster playlists and see what to do next